 Don’t take calcium supplements that are made from ground limestone

 When looking for a calcium supplement, look for those which do not contain calcium carbonate, calcium malate, and calcium citrate as these contain ground-up limestone.
-Inorganic or “elemental” calcium is not bound to the natural co-factors such as amino acids, lipids and glyconutrients and this does not allow the body to utilize it in a biologically appropriate manner.
-Lacking the appropriate delivery system, the calcium may end up going to places you do not want such as ectopic calcifications.
-“The breasts are uniquely susceptible to ectopic calcifications which is why we use x-ray mammography to find them.
-Due to the fact that the hydroxylapatitate crystals that are found in malignant breast tissue may act as a trigger that induces cell proliferation, it is possible that certain breast calcifications may be a cause, and not just be an effect, of the tumorous lesions that are found there.
-This may also explain why women who have the highest bone density resulting from calcium supplementation also have up to 300% higher incidence of malignant breast cancer.”
-Link to source article
+This inorganic or “elemental” calcium is not bound to the natural co-factors such as amino acids, lipids and glyconutrients and this does not allow the body to utilize it in a biologically appropriate manner.
+Lacking the appropriate delivery system, the calcium may end up going to places you do not want such as in the breast tissue, in the joints in the form of arthritis or gout, the development of kidney and gallstones, the laying down of arterial plaque, and the development of bone spurs.

 Best forms of calcium– while enhancing bone strength is important, it should be done with a form of calcium that is made from bio-available materials that also includes all of the co-factors needed to assimilate the calcium such as vitamin D3, magnesium, and k2 which helps to direct the calcium into the bones where it is needed, not to deposit it in the fatty tissues of the breasts.
 Natural plant-based calcium can be found in products such as Raw Calcium.
 The next best form of calcium supplement that is easily assimilated is Calcium Orotate with Magnesium Orotate Additionally, if strong bones is your intention, then take a look at supplementing with Boron which is one of the most important supplements for improving bone density.
 Read more about boron here.